Don86/gml-hacking/README.md

 There are 2 example `.gml` files in this repo:
 1. `three-node.gml` - contains a network with 3 nodes (actually Glucose, gluconate and G6P, but these node labels are arbitrary)
 2. `three-node-mapped.gml` - contains a network with some dummy bar chart values mapped to each node.
+The most important difference from `three-node.gml` is the presence of a `mapping` attribute in each `node`, corresponding to the appearance of a bar chart in each node.

 # `.gml` format